 7 Little-Known Cast-on Methods

-Chinese Waitress Cast-On: I discovered this method recently and was utterly blown away by it.
+Chinese Waitress Cast-On: When I I discovered this method, I was utterly blown away by it.
 This method uses both a knitting needle and a crochet hook.
 Sounds bizarre, I know, but it’s actually quite simple.

 To me it looks like a cross between a provisional and a knitted cast-on, with a dash of long-tail for speed.
 In addition to adding a fun factor, this method is a great way to cast-on stitches in the middle of a project.